zendesk/custom-sunshine-conversations-ios-ui/README.md

 ---

-That concludes the first part of this guide, at this point your _ViewController.swift_ file should look like this:
+That concludes the first part of this guide.
+At this point your _ViewController.swift_ file should look like this:

 ```swift
 import UIKit